 Time to ultimate height

 Best grown in neutral, humus rich soils, but slightly acid or slightly alkaline soils are tolerated.
 Good drainage is essential.
 Ideally, plant in a sunny position.
 Can be grown in light shade, but the plants may become straggly.
-Fully hardy, but young foliage and flower can be damaged by late frost.
-Further tree peony cultivation advice
+Fully hardy, but young foliage and flowers can be damaged by late frost.
+See tree peony cultivation for further information.

 Propagate by seed, seeds are doubly dormant needing two winters to germinate.
 There is a good chance that the young plants will be true to type or similar.
 Propagate by grafting, from semi-ripe cutting or try layering